Naga nationalism: Naga Club

 During the Kuki revolt (1917–19) and the World War I (1914–18), the British Government recruited a number of labourers and porters from the Naga ethnic groups.
 As part of the labour corps, around 2000 Nagas were sent to France, where, alienated from the other British–Indian troops, they developed a sense of unity.
 They agreed that after returning to their homeland, they will work towards unity and friendship among the various Naga ethnic groups.
 These Nagas, together with the British officials, formed the Naga Club in 1918.
-It was led by Gaonburas, Dobashis, Teachers, government servants, pastors and educated people in addition to the Naga Labour Corps personnel.
+It was led by Dobashis, Gaonburas, Teachers, government servants, pastors and educated people in addition to the Naga Labour Corps personnel.
 It had two branches, one at Kohima and the other at Mokokchung.

 This club provided the socio-political foundation for the Naga nationalist movement.
 In 1929, the Club submitted a memorandum to the Simon Commission, requesting that the Nagas should be given a choice of self-determination after the British departure from India.